-Checklist B - Request for reimbursement (claim) - Delegates' Travel
+Checklist B:Request for reimbursement for delegates' travel

-This checklist is intended to facilitate the processing of your requests for reimbursement for travelling delegates.
-This checklist should be submitted after travel has taken place and be attached to thes note verbale.
+Checklist B is intended to facilitate the processing of requests for reimbursement for travelling delegates.
+This checklist should be submitted after travel has taken place and attached to the note verbale.
 Please submit all documentation via email to ldctravel@un.org.
-All documents should be in pdf format.
+All documents should be in PDF format.